murtaza-u/lunarline/README.md

 ```

 # Issues
-If your statusline isn't correctly highlighted, run make sure lunarline is setup() after your colorscheme.
+If your statusline isn't correctly highlighted, make sure lunarline is setup() after your colorscheme.